Continuous limit of the moments system for the globally coupled phase oscillators: Moments system

 Put $Z_k = (Z^0_k, Z^1_k, Z^2_k, \cdots )^T$, where $T$ denotes the transpose.
 Define the Jacobi matrix $\mathcal{M}$ and the projection matrix $\mathcal{P}$ to be Eq.(\ref{m6}) and

 respectively.
 Then, Eq.(\ref{m11}) is rewritten as

 Note that equations for $Z_{-1}, Z_{-2}, \cdots $ are omitted because $Z_{-k} = \overline{Z}_k$.
 The first term is a linear term and the second is a nonlinear term.
 We call Eq.(\ref{m11}) or Eq.(\ref{m13}) the \textit{moments system}.
-The dynamics of the system will be investigated in forthcoming papers~\cite{Chi3, Chi4}.
+The dynamics of the system is investigated in \cite{Chi}.

-Let $M\!D$ be the set of M-determinate sequences $\{Z^m_k\}_{m,k}$ in the sense that if $\{Z^m_k\}_{m,k}\in M\!D$, then there exists a unique measure $h$ on $S^1 \times \mathbf{R}$ such that $Z^m_k = \int_{\mathbf{R}} \! \int^{2\pi}_{0} \!
+Let $M_D$ be the set of M-determinate sequences $\{Z^m_k\}_{m,k}$ in the sense that if $\{Z^m_k\}_{m,k}\in M_D$, then there exists a unique measure $h$ on $S^1 \times \mathbf{R}$ such that $Z^m_k = \int_{\mathbf{R}} \! \int^{2\pi}_{0} \!
 P_m(\omega ) e^{\sqrt{-1}k \theta } dh $.
-Since there is a one-to-one correspondence between elements of $M\!D$ and M-determinate measures, Thm.2.1 is restated as follows. \\[0.2cm] \textbf{Theorem 3.2.}\, (i) There exists a unique solution $\{Z^m_k (t) \}_{m,k} \in M\!D$ of the moments system if an initial condition $\{Z^m_k (0) \}_{m,k} $ is in $M\!D$. \\ (ii) Let $\{ Z^m_k(t)\}$ and $\{ \widetilde{Z}^m_k (t)\}$ be solutions of the moments system with initial conditions $\{ Z^m_k(0)\}$, $\{ \widetilde{Z}^m_k (0)\} \in M\!D$, respectively.
+Since there is a one-to-one correspondence between elements of $M_D$ and M-determinate measures, Thm.2.1 is restated as follows. \\[0.2cm] \textbf{Theorem 3.2.}\, (i) There exists a unique solution $\{Z^m_k (t) \}_{m,k} \in M_D$ of the moments system if an initial condition $\{Z^m_k (0) \}_{m,k} $ is in $M_D$. \\ (ii) Let $\{ Z^m_k(t)\}$ and $\{ \widetilde{Z}^m_k (t)\}$ be solutions of the moments system with initial conditions $\{ Z^m_k(0)\}$, $\{ \widetilde{Z}^m_k (0)\} \in M_D$, respectively.
 For any positive numbers $T$ and $\varepsilon $, there exist positive numbers $C_{m,k}$ and $\delta = \delta (T, \varepsilon )$ such that if

 for any $m,k$, then the inequality

 holds for $0 \leq t \leq T$.
 In particular $\varepsilon \sim O(\delta )$ as $\delta \to 0$. \\

 For the $N$-dimensional Kuramoto model (\ref{KMN}), we define the \textit{$(m,k)$-th moments} to be